AndrianBdn/nginx-auto-acme/README.md

 Mentioning 'strict-transport-security' anywhere inside a nginx-auto-acme config will result the header not being added automatically.

-Mentioning 'nginx-auto-acme-sts-preload' anywhere in nginx-auto-acme config will make the STS header contain 'preload' directrive.
+Mentioning 'nginx-auto-acme-sts-preload' anywhere in nginx-auto-acme config will make the STS header contain 'preload' directive.

 ```
 strict-transport-security: max-age=63072000; includeSubDomains; preload